-Zimura, our C5 complement inhibitor, is a chemically-synthesized, pegylated RNA aptamer.
+Zimura, our complement C5 inhibitor, is a chemically-synthesized, pegylated RNA aptamer.
 Aptamers are short molecules made up of a single stranded nucleic acid sequence or amino acid sequence that binds molecular targets with high selectivity and specificity.
-In April 2020, we received fast track designation from the FDA for Zimura for the treatment of GA secondary to dry AMD.
-The following is a description of the 18-month data from our recently completed GATHER1 trial, and brief descriptions of our ongoing clinical trials for Zimura and our manufacturing activities for
+In April 2020, we received fast track designation from the U.S. Food and Drug Administration, or FDA, for Zimura for the treatment of GA secondary to dry AMD.
+The following are brief descriptions of the status of the GATHER1 trial and our ongoing clinical trials for Zimura and our manufacturing activities for Zimura.

-GATHER1 (GA secondary to AMD)
+GATHER1 (GA secondary to AMD - Completed)